Mountain West Conference football individual awards

 The Mountain West Conference currently gives five individual football awards at the conclusion of every season.
 The five awards are Offensive Player of the Year, Defensive Player of the Year, Special Teams Player of the Year, Freshman of the Year, and Coach of the Year.
 Recipients are selected by the votes of the conference's head coaches and a select media panel.

 Player of the Year

+Brian Urlacher was the first and only player to be recognized as Mountain West Conference Player of the Year.
+He did so in 1999 after leading the conference in tackles (154), forced fumbles (5) and fumble recoveries (3).
+He went on to be drafted 9th overall in the 2000 NFL draft.

 The Mountain West Conference awarded a Player of the Year award once, during its inaugural season.
 It was not awarded again.